run-ai/docs/docs/Researcher/Run-AI-Researcher-Library/Elasticity-Dynamically-Stretch-Compress-Jobs-According-to-GPU-Availability.md

 Run the training workload by using the "elastic" flag:

 *   When launching the job with the [runai submit](../Command-Line-Interface-API-Reference/runai-submit.md) command use --elastic
-*   When launching a job via yaml code, use the label "elastic" with the value "true"
+*   When launching a job via YAML code, use the label "elastic" with the value "true"

 ## Limitations